 and another trope on top of that, which represents them as a font of knowledge

-Oftentimes creators will go out of their way to make the Big Badass Bird of Prey
+Oftentimes creators will go out of their way to make the Big Badass Bird Of Prey even more Badass

 somehow.
 Usually this is by giving them attributes from another bird of prey

 , with the most common variant being to have the bird in question make the majestic and frightening scream of a red tailed hawk

 regardless of species.
 Another less-common variant of this is to give a smaller and less-impressive bird of prey the body of an eagle.
 In other cases the Big Badass Bird Of Prey will be given traits not common to any bird, such as the ability to set itself on fire

 , create lightning and thunder with their wings, or carry off whole elephants, which are abilities that are specific to The Phoenix

 , thunderbirds, The Roc, respectively.
 The last has no relationship to wrestler Dwayne Johnson

 is Imperial Rome, which used the eagle as a symbol.
 This means this trope is Older Than Feudalism

 .
 Its associations with Rome lead to its widespread use in medieval Europe to evoke the glories of the former Byzantine Empire, which eventually evolved into the modern trope.
 The falcon was also the symbol of Horus, one of the main Egyptian gods